-It doesn’t have to be anything outrageous; it can be a few drinks at a bar that opened up around the corner or taking the dogs to a park they’ve never been to before.
-My boyfriend and I buy each other experiences from red balloon as gifts for birthdays and christmas.
+It doesn’t have to be anything outrageous.
+It can be getting a few drinks at a bar that opened up around the corner or taking the dogs to a park they’ve never been to before.
+My boyfriend and I buy each other experiences from red balloon as gifts for birthdays and Christmas.
 We’ve gone skydiving and white water rafting, we’ve even abseiled down a building.
 It is a great way to challenge ourselves and keep things fresh.

 Book a weekend away: